Martina A. Strong

-Martina Anna Tkadlec Strong an American diplomat who is the nominee to be the next United States Ambassador to the United Arab Emirates.
+Martina Anna Tkadlec Strong is an American diplomat who had served as the United States ambassador to the United Arab Emirates.
+She previously served as the de facto United States ambassador to Saudi Arabia from January 20, 2021 until April 16, 2023.

 Early life and education

-Strong earned her B.A. degree from Southern Methodist University and her M.A. degree from the University of California, Berkeley.
+Strong earned a Bachelor of Arts degree from Southern Methodist University and a Master of Arts degree from the University of California, Berkeley.

 Career

 Strong is a career member of the Senior Foreign Service, with the rank of Minister-Counselor.
-She currently serves as the Chargé d’affaires, ad interim at the U.S. Embassy in Saudi Arabia.
-She previously served as the Deputy Chief of Mission and also Chargé d’affaires, ad interim at the U.S. Embassy in Sofia, Bulgaria, and she also served as the Minister Counselor for Political and Political-Military Affairs at the U.S. Embassy in Baghdad, Iraq.
+She served as the chargé d’affaires ad interim at the U.S. Embassy in Riyadh, Saudi Arabia from January 20, 2021 until April 16, 2023.
+She previously served as the Deputy Chief of Mission and also chargé d’affaires ad interim at the U.S. Embassy in Sofia, Bulgaria, and she also served as the Minister Counselor for Political and Political-Military Affairs at the U.S. Embassy in Baghdad, Iraq.
 Strong served as Counselor for Political-Economic Affairs at the U.S. Embassy in Warsaw, Poland, and as a Political Advisor in Basra, Iraq.
 Strong also was the Deputy Counselor for Political-Economic Affairs at the U.S. Embassies in Prague, Czech Republic and in Bridgetown, Barbados.
 Domestically, she served as Director for the G-8 on the White House National Security Council in Washington, D.C.

-She has been Chargé d’affaires to Saudi Arabia since January 20, 2021.

-Nominee as Ambassador to the United Arab Emirates
+U.S. ambassador to the United Arab Emirates

 On September 16, 2022, President Joe Biden nominated Strong to be the next ambassador to the United Arab Emirates.
 Her nomination expired at the end of the year and was returned to President Biden on January 3, 2023.

 President Biden renominated Strong the same day.
-Her nomination is pending before the Senate Foreign Relations Committee.
+Hearings on her nomination were held before the Senate Foreign Relations Committee on March 15, 2023.
+The committee favorably reported her nomination to the Senate floor on April 27, 2023.
+It was confirmed by the full United States Senate on July 27, 2023, via voice vote.

+Ambassador Strong presented her credentials to President of the United Arab Emirates Sheikh Mohamed bin Zayed Al Nahyan on October 4, 2023.